 First, Continental is a global leader in the development and manufacturing of Tire Pressure Monitoring Systems for auto manufacturers.
 We have a ground-up understanding of how TPMS systems work and how they integrate with the vehicle’s CAN Bus and computers.
 While some aftermarket TPMS sensor sellers have to ‘reverse engineer’ their sensor technology by studying OE sensor designs, we are a company that is creating those OE designs.
 And that gives us a better insight into the subtleties of communications between the sensor and the vehicle.

 Second, with REDI-Sensor, there’s no programming required.
-The sensor comes pre-programmed and is ready to install right out of the box.
+The sensor comes pre-programmed.
 Many other aftermarket sensors require programming that often involves specialized tools and software.
 Pre-programming eliminates one of the most common pain points for technicians who perform TPMS service.